-6.4 Term of Contract
+7.4 Term of Contract

-6.4.1 Period of the Contract
+7.4.1 Period of the Contract

-The period of the Contract is from Contract Award to March 31, 2022 inclusive.
+The period of the Contract is from April 01, 2022 to March 31, 2025 inclusive.

-6.4.2 Option to Extend the Contract
+7.4.2 Option to Extend the Contract

-The Contractor grants to Canada the irrevocable option to extend the term of the Contract by up to one (1) additional 3 month period(s) under the same conditions.
+The Contractor grants to Canada the irrevocable option to extend the term of the Contract by up to three (3) additional one (1) year period(s) under the same conditions.
 The Contractor agrees that, during the extended period of the Contract, it will be paid in accordance with the applicable provisions as set out in the Basis of Payment.

-Canada may exercise this option at any time by sending a written notice to the Contractor before the expiry date of the Contract.
+Canada may exercise this option at any time by sending a written notice to the Contractor at least 60 calendar days before the expiry date of the Contract.
 The option may only be exercised by the Contracting Authority, and will be evidenced for administrative purposes only, through a contract amendment.

-6.5 Authorities
+7.5 Authorities

-6.5.1 Contracting Authority
+Contracting Authority 7.5.1

-The Contracting Authority for the Contract is:
+The Contracting Authority for the Contract is: To be completed at contract awar ra --- ----